-The Bank has implemented an ongoing process to identify, evaluate, monitor, manage and respond to significant risks faced by the Bank in its achievement of the business goals and objectives amidst the dynamic and challenging business environment and increasing regulatory scruitinisation.
-This ongoing process has been in place throughout FY2021 and has continued up to the date of this report.
+The Bank has implemented an ongoing process to identify, evaluate, monitor, manage and respond to significant risks faced by the Bank in the achievement of its business goals and objectives amidst the dynamic and challenging business environment and increasing regulatory supervision.
+This ongoing process has been in place throughout FY2022 and has continued up to the date of this report.